Central Hawkes Bay College Central Hawkes Bay College

 L1 Geography, L1 History, L1 Science

-Students who take geography learn to think spatially and use maps, visual images and new technologies including Geographical Information Systems (GIS) to obtain, present and analyse information.
+Students who take geography learn to think spatially, use maps, visual images and new technologies including Geographical Information Systems (GIS) to obtain, present and analyses complex information.

 This course aims to further develop an understanding of relationships between people and their environment, through the study of a variety of topics including: